dmitrysamodurov/Aspose.Email-Documentation/cpp/developer-guide/working-with-mime-messages/working-with-attachments-and-embedded-objects/_index.md

 ---
 title: Working with Attachments and Embedded Objects using C++ Email Parser Library
+ArticleTitle: Working with Attachments and Embedded Objects using C++ Email Parser Library
 linktitle: Working with Attachments and Embedded Objects
 type: docs
 weight: 50